 The Updated Nikon Z Lens Roadmap

-As you can see below, the number of unannounced lenses is dwindling – not a bad thing, really! – but there are still some intriguing lenses that have yet to be released.
+As you can see below, the number of unannounced lenses is dwindling – not a bad thing! – but there are still some intriguing lenses that have yet to be released.
 Nikon says the roadmap covers “to 2023,” so presumably, all of the remaining lenses will be announced this year.

 - A 35mm S-line lens